-- In general, on most nights, there should be a maximum of 10 minutes per grade level per night (6th grade = 60 minutes). - This is the average time it would take most students to complete the homework. - It should be understood that independent reading/Accelerated Reader (AR) is additional time, not considered to be homework time. - This is the recommended time to be spent on all subjects combined. - This is recommended by the PTA and the NEA and consistent with research.
+- In general, on most nights, there should be a maximum of 10 minutes per grade level per night (6th grade = 60 minutes). - This is the average time it would take most students to complete the homework.

+- It should be understood that independent reading is additional time, not considered to be homework time. - This is the recommended time to be spent on all subjects combined.